Why I Love Every Crazy Strand of My Curly Hair

 - Blow Drying Without a Diffuser – And I only blow dry when it’s the winter or if I have to be someplace in the summer before it has time to air dry.

 - Cheaping Out On Hair Products – Girls.. good product that’s made FOR curly hair is a must.
+There are lots of salon frizz free styling products on the market so it is important to find one that works for you.
+I often swap haircare tips with my friends to help us test out any new products.
 Personally, I live and die by John Frieda’s Frizz Ease line.
 It’s affordable and has always done me right.

 - Touching It – The less you touch it, the less it frizzes.
 This one’s really hard for me because I’ve been a hair twirler since I had hair.
 Ask my dad.